 Step 2: Check Air Pressure

 Using an air gauge, check the current air pressure in the chamber.
 Three to six psi is the usual pressure range.
-This information will tell you you need to know how much air pressure you need to add.
+This information will tell you how much air pressure you must add.

 Step 3: Leak or Accidental Release